Mayan Gods of Merida’s Market

 She lives near the market, in Merida.
 She gets up at 3:30 am in the morning to get ready and take all her products.
-She arrives at the market at 4:30 am, builds up her stand and star to sell.
+She arrives at the market at 4:30 am, builds up her stand and starts to sell.
 After a long day, she finally leaves the market around 5:00 pm to go back home and get ready for the next day.

 Besides selling fruits, she also offers “pibinal”, delicious sweet corn baked in an oven made in a pit, it takes around three days to be cooked.
 Don’t be surprised!
-This is a traditional mayan cooking technique
+This is a traditional mayan cooking technique.

 Lucas de Galvez Market is the main market in Merida city, it opens every day at 3:00 am and within its walls you will find amazing local treasures and authentic yucatecan food.
 Take a market tour with us!